bjatkin/golf-engine/README.md

 ### TODO
 ---
+* Check out Faith and Faith 2 itch.io
+* Add in command to modify the config file
+* Fix the gaps that start to form in the map file as you scale up (only a problem with scale w/h)

 * Better error message when building fails in the golf_toolkit
-* restructure code.
-Delete bad old code.
-Make the repo nice and clean
 * Create github for golfExamples games
-* Make the map tool respect SprOpts, or make a separete MapOpts for pallet swaping
 * Add function to load sprite flag data
 * Startup Animation?
 * Make Blood The Game to demo the engine